easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 3.
-The left heart compliance and elastance are shown to be inversely related to each other.
+<i>@figuredef {ComplianceandElastance} The left heart compliance and elastance are shown to be inversely related to each other.
 The elastance represents the change in pressure per change in volume, while the compliance is the change in volume per change in pressure.
 These quantities define the contraction of the heart, which drives the pressure and flow of the cardiovascular circuit.</i>
 </center><br>

 #### Heart Pressure, Volume, and Flow
 The variable compliance, which is used to model heart contraction and relaxation, yields pressure and volume changes that drive the flow through the CV circuit.
-This variable compliance driver allows the pressures and volumes to be calculated within the heart, as shown in Figure 4.
+This variable compliance driver allows the pressures and volumes to be calculated within the heart, as shown in @equationref {PressurevsVolume}.

 @htmlonly